 Revolutionizing Sales Forecasting with a Baseball Twist

-Imagine hearing “Power Alley” during an interview with a sales candidate.
-As a baseball guy, I pictured a right-handed batter smashing a home-run to left-centerfield.
-Like my son did in his college baseball days in the video below.
+I was interviewing a sales candidate for a client and I asked him about a term on his resume.
+The term was “Power Alley” and as a baseball guy, I pictured a right-handed batter smashing a home-run to left-centerfield like my son did in his college baseball days in the video below.

 Why Forecasting Accuracy Matters